bcgov/workbc-ssot/migration/README.md

 This folder contains a simple migration system from Excel / CSV files to a PostgreSQL database.
 The idea is to convert Excel sheets to CSV, then apply a series of transformations to the CSV, then import the resulting CSV into PostgreSQL via a loading tool.

-As a prerequisite, you need access to the original data files.
-On your host machine, copy the original data files to the local `data/` folder.
+As a prerequisite, you need to place the LMO data sheets in the local `data/` folder.
+If you are copying over the data sheets from the legacy WorkBC Kentico project, these would be located in the `src/SSIS` subfolder of that project.
 ```
 find /path/to/WorkBC/src/SSIS -type f -ipath '*Delivered*' -not -iname '*.ivt' -not -iname '*.txt' -exec cp {} migration/data \;
 for f in migration/data/*.zip; do unzip -o "$f" -d migration/data; done